 Character development is a common skill for upper elementary students, and one of the best ways to teach character change and character traits is through literature.
-In this post, I’m going to share a gem of a book I discovered last spring along with a FREE teaching resource.
+In this post, I’m going to share a gem of a book I discovered last spring along with teaching ideas.
 It is one of the featured books on Storyline Online and guess who reads it?
 Oprah!
 You can almost hear her voice already, can’t you?
 Well, your students will surely hang on every word, and hopefully, they’ll learn about character change and development too!

 Introducing the Main Character: